 The case study sequence is a set of courses that focus on the production of a case study on a topic of your choosing.
 The first classes focus on developing research skills and data collection, while the latter focus on the drafting, revision and presentation of the case study.
 Your final case study can be defended as a master’s thesis.

-Is an Online Master's Degree in Public Policy a Professional Degree?
+Is an Online Master of Public Policy a Professional Degree?

-The Online Masters in Public Policy degree is a professional and specialized degree that prepares you for leadership roles in public policy in diverse organizational settings.
+The online MPP degree is a professional and specialized degree that prepares you for leadership roles in public policy in diverse organizational settings.
 Upon degree completion, graduates pursue roles in public, private and nonprofit sectors.

 Drexel University offers a variety of Graduate Minors that can be added to any master's degree program.